rexagod/crdmetrics/README.md

 ## Development

+Start developing by following these steps:

+- Set up dependencies with `make setup`.
-Test out your changes with `POD_NAMESPACE=default make apply apply-testdata local`.
+- Test out your changes with `POD_NAMESPACE=<controller-namespace> make apply apply-testdata local`.
+  - Telemetry metrics, by default, are exposed on `:9998/metrics`.
+  - Resource metrics, by default, are exposed on `:9999/metrics`.
+- Start a `pprof` interactive session with `make pprof`.

 For more details, take a look at the [Makefile](Makefile) targets.

 ## Notes